mesosphere-backup/dcos-vagrant/examples/java-spring/README.md

 ## Load Balancer

-On production deployments of DCOS, the private worker nodes are not usually externally accessible.
+On production deployments of DCOS, the private agent nodes are not usually externally accessible.
 So a load balancer (reverse proxy) is required in order to be able to access apps.
 One way to do that is with [Marathon-LB](https://github.com/mesosphere/marathon-lb).

 **Add Multiverse Package Repo to DCOS CLI Config**